janoleko/LaMa/README.md

 matrix (containing all state-dependent probabilities) has been calculated.

-In addition to providing fast and easy to use versions of the **forward algorithm**, this package is supposed to be a toolbox for flexible and fast model building.
-Thus, it contains auxiliary functions for building HMM-like models.
-Currently these include:
+To serve as a toolbox, this package also includes many auxiliary functions like

 - The `tpm` family with